Report an accessibility problem

 Academic programs / Graduate degrees / English Education, MA

-English Education, English language arts, Secondary writing instruction, secondary reading instruction, teacher inquiry, teacher research
+Curriculum, English Education, English language arts, Instruction, Secondary writing instruction, literacy, secondary reading instruction, teacher inquiry, teacher research

-As a current or aspiring secondary English language arts teacher, you are empowered to conduct classroom-based research, strengthen teaching practices and expand your professional knowledge base.
-You can achieve this through instruction and mentoring provided by dynamic faculty who specialize in teaching secondary writing, young adult literature, literacy and social justice.
+Our program empowers current and aspiring secondary English language arts teachers to conduct classroom-based research, strengthen teaching practices and expand their professional knowledge base.
+Come benefit from the mentorship of dynamic faculty specializing in teaching secondary writing, young adult literature, literacy and social justice.

 Program description